victorcouste/google-data-catalog-dataprep/README.md

 To activate, learn and use Cloud Data Catalog, go to https://cloud.google.com/data-catalog/ and https://console.cloud.google.com/datacatalog.

-This repository contains the Cloud Function Python code that will be triggered from a [Dataprep Webhook](https://docs.trifacta.com/display/DP/Create+Flow+Webhook+Task) to create or update 2 Data Catalog tags.
+This repository contains the Cloud Function Python code triggered from a [Dataprep Webhook](https://docs.trifacta.com/display/DP/Create+Flow+Webhook+Task) to create or update 2 Data Catalog tags.

 In your Cloud Function, you need the 5 files:
 - **[main.py](https://github.com/victorcouste/google-data-catalog-dataprep/blob/main/main.py)**